-Referrals can be made by any professional, but it is important to included information from the child or young person’s school setting.
+Referrals can be made by any professional, but it is important to include information from the child or young person’s school setting.
+For those not in a school setting, please see page 4 for further details.
 Please see below for further information regarding the role of the lead professional.

 At present we are not able to receive self-referrals.

 The lead professional should be the individual with the best professional knowledge of the child or young person, who knows them and their family well.
-This is most likely to be someone from the child’s school setting, such as teachers and/or SENCOs, however this may also include, but not exhaustive to, health visitors, school nurses, GPs, social workers and/or CAMHS clinicians.
+This is most likely to be someone from the child’s school setting, such as teachers and/or SENCOs This may however also include, but is not exhaustive to, health visitors, school nurses, GPs, social workers and/or CAMHS clinicians.
 When the lead professional is not from the child’s education provision, we would recommend that the form is completed jointly to include the input and information from the child’s school setting.
 If the child or young person is home educated or not in school, we will welcome referrals from a professional who is known to the family.

 The role of the lead professional

 It is the lead professional who hold the primary responsibility for the child or young person’s care and for communicating and actioning any onwards referrals and recommendations following the submission of an ASD/ADHD assessment request.
-For example, if further information is requested, it would be the role of the lead professional to ensure that sufficient evidence is provided so that the referral can processed.
-Similarly, if a recommendation from the referral triage is that the child access a specific support service, it is the lead professional’s role to ensure that the family are supported in doing so.
+For example, if further information is requested, it would be the role of the lead professional to ensure that sufficient evidence is provided so that the referral can be processed.
+Similarly, if a recommendation from the referral triage is that the child accesses a specific support service, it is the lead professional’s role to ensure that the family are supported in doing so.

 Please note, the NDD service, does not monitor other areas of need such as risk, safeguarding concerns, or other unmet health needs.
 If these are present, then it is the lead professional’s role to ensure such needs are monitored appropriately and that the child or young person is referred onto other relevant services.
 A referral for an ASD and/ADHD assessment does not preclude input from other services if there are identified needs that warrant support.